 3. Seneca Learning: Gamified revision for KS2–A-level

-Seneca Learning is a favourite among UK students and schools, offering engaging revision tools for primary through sixth form.
-Courses cover core subjects like maths, science, English, geography, and more, using GIFs, quick-fire quizzes, and memory-boosting techniques grounded in cognitive science.
+The Seneca app is popular among UK students and schools, offering engaging revision for primary through to sixth form level pupils.
+Courses cover core subjects like maths, science, and English, using GIFs and quick-fire interactive quizzes to help students learn.

 Pricing: